From The Starting Line

 But the theme is strangely hampered by the enormous scale of the overarching action plot.

-These smaller-scale internal struggles make up the core of the story’s emotion, but the film doesn’t always give those parts enough room to breathe before the massive, world-ending scale of the action plot swoops in and carries us away into the next action set-piece.
+These smaller-scale internal struggles make up the core of the story’s emotion, but the film doesn’t always give those parts enough room to breathe before the massive, world-ending scale of the action plot swoops in again and carries us away into the next action set-piece.

 A Familiar Fast Family